Donders-Institute/bidscoin/docs/workflow.rst

                             useful when re-running the bidsmapper (e.g. when the scan protocol was changed since last running the bidsmapper).
 Default: 1
-      -v, --version         Show the BIDS and BIDScoin version
+      -v, --version         Show the installed version and check for updates

     examples:
       bidsmapper /project/foo/raw /project/foo/bids